Updated: Jul 15

 Bedtime When You're Outnumbered

 Single parenting, odd work schedules, or evening activities could leave bedtime to just one parent.
 When this is the case, it can be tempting to skip a bedtime routine, or do one child's after the other.
 Skipping isn't ideal.
 As discussed above, the bedtime routine gives the child stability, predictability, and helps prepare him for sleep.
-Doing one after the other isn't ideal either because it means one child is going to bed later than the other.
+Doing one after the other isn't ideal either, unless those bedtimes are age-appropriate.
 Also, doing one after the other means that ONE parent is doing bedtime for a solid hour of the evening.
 That's exhausting just to think about!

 There have been occasions when Evan is gone for the evening and I am left to do bedtime myself.
 The easiest way is to do everything all together.
 I take Phoebe's diaper and pajamas into Gideon's room and get them both changed in one room.
 Then, we all go into the bathroom together and brush teeth at the same time.
 (Phoebe has two teeth now, so we've just started brushing hers too!)
 Then, we read a book and say prayers and goodnight in his room.
 I put Phoebe down on the floor, give him a few seconds of one-on-one snuggles, then it's in to bed for him.
 All I have left to do in Phoebe's room is put her in her sleep sack, turn the sound machine on, and put her down.
 That's it, they're both in bed and I can then relax.

 If you are a single parent, first of all...you are amazing!!
 Second, since you are regularly doing bedtime on your own, you may consider consolidating things into one child's room.
 Clean out a dresser drawer or keep a small bin in the closet.
 Put the other child's pajamas, diapers, and anything else you need for bedtime in there so that you have everything you need for all children in one room.